ory/docs/docs/hydra/faq.md

 2. Running a production system with a user that has right such as ALTER TABLE is a security anti-pattern.

-Thus, to initialize the database schemas, it is required to run `hydra migrate sql driver://user:password@host:port/db` before running `hydra host`.
+Thus, to initialize the database schemas, it's required to run `hydra migrate sql driver://user:password@host:port/db` before running `hydra host`.

 ## What does the installation process look like?

-1. Run `hydra migrate sql ...` on a host close to the database (e.g. a virtual machine with access to the SQL instance).
+1. Run `hydra migrate sql ...` on a host close to the database (for example a virtual machine with access to the SQL instance).

 ## What does a migration process look like?

 1. Make sure a database update is required by checking the release notes.
 2. Make a back up of the database.
-3. Run the migration script on a host close to the database (e.g. a virtual machine with access to the SQL instance).
+3. Run the migration script on a host close to the database (for example a virtual machine with access to the SQL instance).
 Schemas are usually backwards compatible, so instances running previous versions of Ory Hydra should keep working fine.
-If backwards compatibility is not given, this will be addressed in the patch notes.
+If backwards compatibility isn't given, this will be addressed in the patch notes.
 4. Upgrade all Ory Hydra instances.

 ## How can I do this in docker?